http://localhost:8081/api/greeting

 from Advanced Rest Client, and step through each breakpoint using the curved yellow arrow. -

-When you reach Set Payload in On Error Propagate, you can see that payload set to the error message we created in Validate size is now the payload.
+When you reach Set Payload in On Error Propagate, you can see that the payload is set to the error message you created in Validate size.

 -

-When you reach APIkit Router at the top of the message flow, you can see the error message replaces the original payload
+When you reach the APIkit Router in the message flow, you see that the error message replaces the original payload

 Hi.